superhu4/learn/pages/01.technology/01.livestream/docs.md

     category: docs
 ---

+- Connect iPad to USB hub (which is connected to ethernet and USB out from soundboard)

->>> Put iPhones in Airplane and Do Not Disturb modes!
+>>>> Put iPhones in Airplane and Do Not Disturb modes!